wdi-atx-11/dom-events-jquery/README.md

 	* DOM element that got clicked.
 	* Time (timestamp) when it happened.

+You can see some of this information if you use [event listener breakpoints](https://developers.google.com/web/tools/chrome-devtools/javascript/add-breakpoints#events) when looking at events in the Chrome JavaScript console.

 ### Event Listeners

 The browser is sending out these events all the time.
 In order to act on them, we can add event listeners to elements.
 We'll use JavaScript to tell an element to *listen* for a certain type of event and what to do when that event occurs.